babel/website/website/versioned_docs/version-7.0.0/standalone.md

 <script type="text/babel" src="foo.js"></script>
 ```

-Note that `.babelrc` doesn't work in @babel/standalone, as no file system access is available.
+Note that [config files](config-files.md) don't work in @babel/standalone, as no file system access is available.
 The presets and/or plugins to use **must** be specified in the options passed to `Babel.transform`.

 Customisation
 =============